ClaraChaouat/travel-factory/README.md

 - Click on the fields to edit the contact details

 ## API Request
-- I removed one character from the API key to avoid fraudulent usage of it (otherwise it work!)
+- I removed one character from the API key to avoid fraudulent usage of it (otherwise it works!)